Motor Vehicle Lease and Rental Tax

 For the purpose of the electronic filing mandate, a motor vehicle is defined as any self-propelled device that is used to transport people or property on the public highways.
 Dealers that collect sales tax on motor vehicle leases or rentals will be required to file their state sales tax returns electronically.
 Dealers have the following two options for electronic filing:

-1. Electronic filing via the Department’s Louisiana Taxpayer Access Point (LaTAP) system, or
+1. Electronic filing via the Department’s LaTAP system, or

 2. Electronic filing using one of the software vendors listed on the Department’s website.